Today, we’re going to talk about how to find houses to flip.

 Like any real estate investment, it’s a lot of research.
-You should network, dig deep into your local community, and reach out to motivated sellers in your area.
+You should network, dig deep into your local community, and reach out to motivated sellers.
 You don’t want to buy just any house.
-You want to buy a house that looks like it will deliver the best return.
+You want to buy a house that will deliver the best return.
 If you’re doing everything right, the houses to flip will start to find you.

 How do you fund house flipping?

-Have you found any other smart ways to find houses to profitably flip?
+Have you found any other intelligent ways to find houses to flip profitably?
 Let me know in the comments below.

 Would You Like To Partner With Me?

 I’ve helped hundreds of real estate agents, team leaders, & brokers all over the country increase their sales, online presence, and create scalable systems.
 I would love the opportunity to work with you.
 Together, we can make this year your best yet!